hunter3789/leaflet-geojson-proj4-vectortile/README.md

 # leaflet-geojson-proj4-vectortile

 It is a open-source leaflet plugin which generate the vector tiles for geojson data in proj4 coordinates.
+(support only for polygon and multipolygon at this time)

 ## Dependency
 - [leaflet] (https://leafletjs.com/)